inikulin/mods/README.md

 });
 ```

-Another issue of RequireJs is that a module structure mimics a filesystem structure.
-So rebasing a single file may become a
+This design fails for me because in most cases I don't need to lazy-load module-scripts from server.
+I have the only one good-old concatinated script file.

-significant pain in the ass.
+Another issue of RequireJs/CommonJs is that a module structure mimics a filesystem structure.
+So rebasing a single file may become a significant pain in the ass.
 The most common process of building your scripts (e.g. with [grunt](http://gruntjs.com/)) is:
 * Concat all JS files in the given directory into a single file, which is used at run time
 * Minify this file